aggelis/github-pages-with-jekyll/index.md

----
-title: "Random Notes on Linux, Tech and 42 "
+# Random Notes on Linux, Tech and 42
----

 ## Linux related